lynxoskar/data_mesh/presentation.md

 *   **Shifting data ownership**: From centralized teams to domain experts who understand the data best, leading to better data quality and governance.

-*   **Data Modeling:**: From generic data models that try to accommodate all use cases. to specific data models that reflect the unique needs and language of each domain.
+*   **Data Modeling**: From generic data models that try to accommodate all use cases. to specific data models that reflect the unique needs and language of each domain.